The Good Lie: Plot

 Abital receives an anonymous letter stating that someone entered the refugee camp in Kenya searching for the group.
 Thinking it is Theo, Mamere travels to Nairobi and searches the refugee camp after they tell him that Theo is not registered.
 After meeting James, an old friend, he asks him to find his brother.
-James is able to find Theo and reunites him with Mamere, and the two travel to the airport to go to the US.
-In the airport, Mamere reveals to Theo that he cannot get him a passport and instead gives Theo his own passport - a deception that is the 'good lie'.
-After a tearful farewell, Theo leaves and is embraced by his siblings upon arrival in the United States; Mamere remains in Kenya and works at the camp hospital.
+Due to complications with the program stemming from the 9/11 attacks, Mamere is required to ask for help from an African embassy on good terms with the US to acquire a passport and documents for Theo's potential return.
+Eventually, James is able to find Theo and reunites him with Mamere, and the two travel to the airport to go to the US.
+In the airport, Mamere reveals to Theo that he could not get him a passport and instead gives Theo his own passport - a deception that is the 'good lie'.
+Mamere bids his brother farewell and watches Theo's plane depart.
+Mamere calls Carrie and explains to her what he's done.
+Upon his arrival in the United States, Theo has a tearful reunion with his siblings; Mamere remains in Kenya, content he made the right decision.